nextmillenniummedia/next-sdk-android-example/README.md

-# InApp SDK for Android Documentation and Example
+# Next SDK for Android in-app ads Documentation and Example

-Next Millennium Media (NMM) InApp Android SDK enables you to monetize your applications through high-quality ads via an easy-to-install, zero-maintenance, native Android SDK.
+Next SDK enables you to monetize your applications through high-quality ads via an easy-to-install, zero-maintenance, native Android SDK.

 This repo contains docs about Android SDK and public example of usage.
 [Contact us](https://nextmillennium.io/) to learn more about product.
 Also you can always put